ricardofdc/LAIG_20-21/TP1/README.md

 ----
 ## Issues/Problems

-- The function updateTexCoords of [Torus](primitives/MyTorus.js) is not complete yet.
+- The `amplification` tag is not defined for all the nodes yet.